Oodnadatta

 Oodnadatta is a small, remote outback town and locality in the Australian state of South Australia, located 1043 km north-north-west of the state capital of Adelaide by road or 873 km direct, at an altitude of 112 m.
 The unsealed Oodnadatta Track, an outback road popular with tourists, runs through the town.

+Facilities and Early History

 Town facilities include a hotel, caravan park, post office, general stores, police station, hospital, fuel and minor mechanical repairs.
 The old railway station now serves as a museum.
 From the 1880s to the 1930s, Oodnadatta was a base for camel drivers and their animals, which provided cartage when the railway was under construction and along outback tracks before roads were established.

+Post-Railway Era

 After the railway line was lifted, Oodnadatta's role changed from that of a government service centre and supply depot for surrounding pastoral properties to a residential freehold town for Aboriginal families who, moving from cattle work, bought empty houses as their railway employee occupants left.